 When you get a flat tire with your mountain bike on the way, you want to continue your ride as soon as possible.
 You can then use a CO2 pump for your MTB.
 You can easily put this MTB bicycle pump in your backpack or in the pockets of your mountain bike shirt.
 Your tire will be full again within a few seconds.
 A disadvantage is that you cannot see exactly what the air pressure is and that you can only use a CO2 cartridge once; it is not an environmentally friendly solution.

 Another drawback is that it is hugely good for tubeless tires.
 CO2 is very cold, because it can be bad for the latex layer of tubeless mountain bike tires.
 It is therefore advisable to let the CO2 out again when you are at home, after which you can pump it up again with fresh air.

 Mini pump MTB

-Actually, there should be one in every MTB backpack: a mini pump!
+Actually, there should be one in every mountain bike backpack: a mini pump!
 With a mini pump you can inflate the tires on the road where necessary.
 Perfect if you have a flat tire and want to inflate it again after repair.
 But not only that: if you are driving to a technical course, you can lower the tire pressure on arrival by deflating the tires slightly.
 Would you like to cycle back home on the asphalt afterwards?
 Then you can inflate the tires again!